Phineas and Ferb: Crossovers and short series

 Disney produced Take Two with Phineas and Ferb, a live-action talk show in which the two titular characters (as cartoons) interviewed celebrities, similar to Space Ghost Coast to Coast.
 It aired from December 2010 to November 25, 2011 as a two-minute talk-show format featuring real-life celebrities.
 Several other local guests have appeared in countries outside the United States.

 Dr. Heinz Doofenshmirtz, pitched his invention on the 2013 season finale of Shark Tank in a cross-over episode.

 "Phineas and Ferb: Mission Marvel", a crossover episode with characters from Marvel Entertainment, aired in August 2013 as 22nd episode of the fourth season.
 It features Marvel Comics superheroes Iron Man, Spider-Man, the Hulk and Thor and the villains the Red Skull, Whiplash, Venom and M.O.D.O.K.
 It is the first major animated crossover between Marvel and Disney since the acquisition of Marvel Entertainment by Disney in 2009.

 "Phineas and Ferb: Star Wars", a crossover episode with Star Wars, aired on July 26, 2014 as the 41st episode of the fourth season, taking place as a parodical sidebar to the events of Episode IV – A New Hope (1977).

 Povenmire had stated that he would like to do a crossover with his and Marsh's follow-up show, Milo Murphy's Law, which takes place in the same universe as Phineas and Ferb.
 The crossover eventually took place in Milo Murphy's Law's second season premiere, titled "The Phineas and Ferb Effect".
 The entire Phineas and Ferb cast reprised their roles for the episode, with the exception of Thomas Sangster, the original voice of Ferb, who was instead voiced by David Errigo, Jr. Before the crossover aired, Dr. Heinz Doofenshmirtz cameoed at the end of the episode "Fungus Among Us"; following the crossover, the characters Dr. Doofenshmirtz, Perry, Major Monogram and Carl joined the cast of Milo Murphy's Law in a recurring capacity.

+In August 2022, Povenmire expressed interest in a crossover between Hamster & Gretel, Phineas and Ferb, and Milo Murphy’s Law.

-In April 2025, two further short-form series spin-offs were announced, including Cartoonified with Phineas and Ferb, and Agent P, Under C, which follows Agent P as he infiltrates rival agency the Alliance of Nefarious Animals That Has an Exceptionally Memorable Acronym (A.N.A.T.H.E.M.A.).
+In April 2025, two further short-form series spin-offs were announced, The first spin-off, Cartoonified with Phineas and Ferb has the two titular characters interview celebrities, similarly to Take Two with Phineas and Ferb, albeit with the celebrities animated and taking part in the boys' adventures.
+The second spin-off, Agent P, Under C follows Agent P as he infiltrates rival agency the Alliance of Nefarious Animals That Has an Exceptionally Memorable Acronym (A.N.A.T.H.E.M.A.).

+On June 6, 2026, several Phineas and Ferb shorts were released as part of a vertical short-series, Locker Diaries, centered around the titular characters and their friends' adventures, albeit at school, viewed from the inside of school lockers.